MeissnerEffect/MildInstaller/README.md

 ./04-run_cemu.sh -it --entrypoint bash

-# To run winfile when container is running
+#To run winfile when container is running

 docker exec kazhed-cemu winefile

-# To run bash when container is running
+#To run bash when container is running

 docker exec -it kazhed-cemu  bash

-# To save modifications in the image (a.k.a. commit changes)
+#To save modifications in the IMAGE (a.k.a. commit changes)

 docker commit kazhed-cemu kazhed/emulator_cemu